 Examines and develops leadership and supervisory skills for mid-level supervisors in the fire service.

 Introduces basic training including use of small tools and equipment, practice in forcible entry, use of breathing apparatus, salvage and overhaul techniques, and hose and ladder skills.
 Meets Department of Public Safety Standards and Training and National Fire Protection Association standards for NFPA1001.

 FRP256 3 credits

 Fire Behavior and Combustion

-Assists students in gaining a solid understanding of the theories and fundamentals of how and why fires start and spread as well as how they are controlled.
-It will develop and enhance their knowledge of combustion reactions in solids, liquids, and gasses.
+Assists students in gaining a solid understanding of the theories and fundamentals of how and why fires start and spread, as well as how they are controlled.
+Students will develop and enhance their knowledge of combustion reactions in solids, liquids, and gasses.
 Students will demonstrate an understanding of English and System International (SI) measurements, the physical and chemical properties of combustion, terminology associated with fire and combustion, and demonstrate an applied knowledge of fire suppression and fire dynamics.
 This course meets Department of Public Safety Standards and Training #25-08 and #43-02.

 FRP258 3 credits

 Covers hydraulic and fluid principles, friction loss, basic fire ground hydraulics, basic fire pump construction and operating principles.
 When combined with FRP259, meets Oregon Department of Public Safety Standards and Training and National Fire Protection Association #1002 Pumper Operator.